Citigroup slashes price target on Transocean Ltd [RIG] – find out why.

-Transocean Ltd [NYSE: RIG] plunged by -$0.21 during the normal trading session on Friday and reaching a high of $8.53 during the day while it closed the day at $8.21.
+Transocean Ltd [NYSE: RIG] stock went on an upward path that rose over 0.26% on Friday, amounting to a one-week price decrease of less than -6.94%.
 The company report on September 26, 2023 at 6:06 PM that Transocean Ltd. Announces Pricing of $325 Million of Secured Notes Due 2028.

 The Notes will be guaranteed by Transocean Ltd., Transocean Inc. and a wholly owned indirect subsidiary that initially will own the Deepwater Aquila and will be secured by a lien on the Deepwater Aquila and certain other assets related to the rig.